Sujith-Kolpe/Emg-based-muscle-strain-detector/README.md

    - Power the EMG sensor using two 9V batteries.

 2. **ESP32 Firmware:**
-   - Open the `emg_detector.ino` file in Arduino IDE.
+   - Open the `code.ino` file in Arduino IDE.
    - Upload the code to the ESP32.

 3. **Node.js Server:**